-Between 1995 and 2010, the Rhine bordering states successfully implemented the Action Plan on Floods and its numerous measures.
-Many of the measures planned for the period up to 2010 have been effectively and efficiently implemented at the costs estimated beforehand (see technical ICPR report no. 200) The state of implementation is presented in the following tables.
+Between 1995 and 2020, the Rhine bordering states successfully implemented the Action Plan on Floods and its numerous measures.
+Many of the measures planned for the period up to 2020 have been effectively and efficiently implemented at the costs estimated beforehand (see brochure Balance APF/Rhine 2020 and second International Flood Risk Management Plan Rhine).
+The final state of the APF is presented in the following table.

 Action Targets of the Action Plan on Floods for the target year 2020 compared to the reference year 1995

-The flood risk management approach already included into the Action Plan on Floods will be resolutely continued when drafting the flood risk management plan for the Rhine according to the EU Floods Directive (FD) to be presented by 2015.
-Apart from technical flood proofing measures and the creation of flood retention areas and measures enlarging the river as well as further measures to be implemented by 2020 and leading to a distinct increase of the retention volume along the Rhine, priority is given to measures aimed at reducing the flood risk, e.g. improving flood prevention and flood awareness (see also Rhine Atlas on Floods 2001) and an as early flood announcement as possible as well as immediate information on flood gauges.
+The flood risk management approach already included into the Action Plan on Floods is been continued since 2015 whith the flood risk management plan for the Rhine according to the EU Floods Directive (FD).
+Apart from technical flood proofing measures and the creation of flood retention areas and measures enlarging the river as well as further measures to be implemented by 2030 and leading to a distinct increase of the retention volume along the Rhine, priority is given to measures aimed at reducing the flood risk, e.g. improving flood prevention and flood awareness and an as early flood announcement as possible as well as immediate information on flood gauges.
 According to the EU Floods Directive the risk assessment will not only take into account the protection of man and economy, but also that of environment and cultural heritage.

 Effects of climate change are an additional challenge for the future, as flood risks might rise in winter and risks of low water might rise in summer.

 Thus, the Rhine bordering countries continue their efforts towards making those concerned by floods aware of flood risks and to prepare them accordingly.
 The priority target in the Rhine catchment remains to reduce the flood risk in cooperation with those concerned and the numerous actors in this field.